 If you’re still in college and planning ahead for upcoming semesters, this may not be a bad option.

 You can either sell textbooks directly to BooksRun or choose from another vendor.
 After you search for your books, you’ll be shown multiple offers directly within the site.

 Once you’ve selected an offer and printed off your mailing label, you have five days to mail in your books.
 Once your books are received and evaluated by BooksRun, you’ll receive a payment within four business days.

 The site will pay you via check or PayPal.

 Student 2 Student allows you to sell books locally and online.
 Once you’ve entered the ISBN, you’ll receive options for online vendors and local schools that are interested in buying your books.

 If you choose to sell your books locally, then the service is completely free.
 And you’ll receive the money in cash at the point of purchase.
 Student 2 Student is a good option if you’re looking for local bookselling options.

 Selling used textbooks is a great way to clear out some space in your home and earn a little extra money at the same time.
-After all, when you’re paying your way through school every dollar counts.
+After all, when you’re paying your way through school, every dollar counts.

 Make sure you consider multiple options on this list and see which site offers you the best price for your items.
-You may have to sell your books on multiple sites to get the most money back, but it’s worth the time and effort.
+You may have to sell your textbooks on multiple sites to get the most money back, but it’s worth the time and effort.